 Make any appearance adjustments as necessary (in this example, we cropped the empty space and dragged the graphic to the bottom to make it a true lower-third graphic).

 When you are satisfied with your NDI source's appearance, close the GFX Designer.

 Now you can use your graphics overlay controls in the upper right corner of Livestream Studio to bring in your NDI source as a graphics overlay with alpha channel support.

 Setting up an NDI output is similar to setting up a normal live video output.
-The difference is that instead of using a video card and video cables to output your Program or other Studio source, you are outputting over your local network.
+The difference is that instead of using a video card and video cables to output your Program or another Studio source, you are outputting over your local network.

 Click the gearwheel in the upper right corner to access settings.

 Navigate to the Outputs menu.

 The lower half of the menu is the NDI Outputs section.
 Click the + button to add an NDI output.